jhsu802701/tutorial-rails-omniauth/02-general.md

 Add the following lines to the end of the Gemfile:
 ```
 gem 'omniauth'
-gem 'dotenv-rails' # Needed to keep private information (like the API_ID and APP_SECRET values) out of the source code
+gem 'dotenv-rails' # Needed to keep export API and key values into environment variables
 ```

 ## .gitignore